CNN's Jim Acosta Heckled At Tampa Trump Rally

 — Breaking911 (@Breaking911) July 31, 2018

-Only a few days before the rally, The New York Times publisher, A.G.
-Sulzberger, told the President that his rhetoric about the media is potentially dangerous and harmful.
+Only a few days before the rally, The New York Times publisher A.G.
+Sulzberger told the president that his rhetoric about the media is potentially dangerous and harmful.
 “I told the president directly that I thought that his language was not just divisive but increasingly dangerous,” Sulzberger said.

 “I told him that although the phrase ‘fake news’ is untrue and harmful, I am far more concerned about his labeling journalists ‘the enemy of the people,'” he continued.
 “I warned that this inflammatory language is contributing to a rise in threats against journalists and will lead to violence.”